My view on life (as of May-2023):

 Projects / Roles / Commitments / Partners - What (& who) Matters to Me

-This page also contains links to thoughts, observations, and reflections.
-I write everyday.
-Most of what I write is never shared and simply a way I gain some clarity in an over-active mind.
+This site also contains links to thoughts, observations, and reflections.
+For the last 10+ years, I usually spend 1-2 hours/day writing.
+Most of what I write is never shared and a self-therapeutic way to gain clarity with an over-active mind.

 Most of what I write is a constant 'WIP' (Work in Progress) and continually updated.
 Like many bloggers, what I'm sharing are things I need to refer back to on a future date.
 Putting it all online is a great way to unlock deep searches later (plus, you never know when someone else might benefit):